Eraserhead

-Eraserhead is a 1977 American surrealist horror film written, directed, produced, and edited by David Lynch.
+Eraserhead is a 1977 American independent surrealist body horror film written, directed, produced, and edited by David Lynch.
 Lynch also created its score and sound design, which included pieces by a variety of other musicians.
 Shot in black and white, it was Lynch's first feature-length effort following several short films.
-Starring Jack Nance, Charlotte Stewart, Jeanne Bates, Judith Anna Roberts, Laurel Near, and Jack Fisk, it tells the story of a man who is left to care for his grossly deformed child in a desolate industrial landscape.
+Starring Jack Nance, Charlotte Stewart, Jeanne Bates, Judith Anna Roberts, Laurel Near, and Jack Fisk, it tells the story of a man (Nance) who is left to care for his grossly deformed child in a desolate industrial landscape.

 Eraserhead was produced with the assistance of the American Film Institute (AFI) during Lynch's time studying there.
-It nonetheless spent several years in principal photography because of funding difficulties; donations from Fisk and his wife Sissy Spacek kept production afloat.
-It was shot on several locations owned by the AFI in California, including Greystone Mansion and a set of disused stables in which Lynch lived.
+It nonetheless spent several years in principal photography because of funding difficulties; donations from Fisk and his wife Sissy Spacek as well as Nance's wife and crew member Catherine Coulson kept production afloat.
+It was shot on several locations owned by the AFI in California, including Greystone Mansion, and a set of disused stables in which Lynch lived.
 Lynch and sound designer Alan Splet spent a year working on the film's audio after their studio was soundproofed.
 The soundtrack features organ music by Fats Waller and includes the song "In Heaven", written and performed for the film by Peter Ivers, with lyrics by Lynch.